Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

 for large $n$, whenever $ab_1\dots b_k$ is a return word to $a$.
 The arguments are more delicate, but here again it can be shown that the heights of the towers end up defining a coboundary.
 We revisit this in more detail in Section \ref{measurable}.

-Note that strictly speaking, Host's theorem applies only to primitive substitution shifts which are one-sided recognizable.
-We extend in Section \ref{two-letter-coboundary} his proof to substitutions which are two-sided recognizable, using the notion of a two-letter coboundary.

-The definition of a cobounary is purely combinatorial.
+The definition of a coboundary is purely combinatorial.
 Let us see that more is needed in order to get eigenvalues with the next example. \begin{example} There exists $h$ which satisfies the conditions of Definition \ref{subst-coboundary-combinatorial-definition} without defining an eigenfunction.
 In particular, for a coboundary to define an eigenvalue, Equation \eqref{condition1} must also be satisfied.
-Consider the strongly prefix-straight substitution $\sigma$ defined over $\{a,b,c,d\}$ as